 The open road—wide lanes, fast driving, cruising from point A to point B all while enjoying the AC that your vehicle has to offer.
-It sounds like a wonderful American driving utopia.
+It sounds like a wonderful American-driving utopia.
 Unfortunately, the open road is only wonderful if you’re behind the wheel.
 In today’s ever-growing cities, roads are being made larger and faster than they ever have before.
 If you’re driving to work this sounds like a great benefit, but if you are someone who would rather walk or cycle to work, these large roads can have adverse consequences for you.
-When creating new roads, it is imperative that DOT’s and city engineers plan around the safety of pedestrians and vehicles alike.
+When creating new roads, DOTs and city engineers must plan around the safety of pedestrians and vehicles alike.

 Many roads today lack pedestrian routes that make cycling and walking around difficult.
 It is not uncommon to see large stretches of roads in cities that do not have any crossings or intersections for miles.
 These situations force pedestrians to make a choice, “Do I walk the 2 miles down the road to the nearest safe crossing… or do I take my chances and run across the street to get to the grocery store?”